 This initial probationary period is six months, but it may be extended up to six additional months for valid reasons, such as completing specific training, attaining a specific skill level, or acquiring necessary credentials.
 An original probation period of up to 12 months may be established when specific training or certification requirements as documented in the position description cannot be completed within six months.

-An extension of the probationary period requires prior approval by the Associate Vice President, Division of Human Resources.
-A better than "Unsatisfactory" rating qualifies an employee on an original appointment for permanent status, unless the probationary period has been extended.
-An employee who receives an "Unsatisfactory" rating will not be granted permanent status.
+An extension of the probationary period requires prior approval by the Vice President for Human Resources.
+A rating of "Meets Expectations" or higher qualifies an employee on an original appointment for permanent status, unless the probationary period has been extended.
+An employee who receives a a rating of less than "Meets Expectations" will not be granted permanent status.

 The department is responsible for notifying its supervisors approximately one month before probationary reviews are due.
-Completed probationary reviews are due in the Division of Human Resources prior to the last day of the review period.
+Completed probationary reviews are due in Human Resources prior to the last day of the review period.

 Promotional employees are subject to a probationary period of not less than three months nor more than six months.
-However, a probationary period of up to 12 months may be established by the Associate Vice President, Division of Human Resources when specific training or certification requirements cannot be completed within six months.
+However, a probationary period of up to 12 months may be established by the Vice President for Human Resources when specific training or certification requirements cannot be completed within six months.
 A promotional probationary period cannot be extended.

 A probationary period and review is not required for a reclassification.
 However, the supervisor has the option to designate a probationary period and review of not less than three months nor more than six months for a reclassification.
-Reclassification is a change in an existing position from one classification to another.
+Reclassification is a change in an existing position from one job title to another.
 When a position is reclassified, an employee may be granted permanent status or may be subject to a probationary period of not less than three months nor more than six months.
-A probationary period of up to 12 months may be established if approved by the Associate Vice President, Division of Human Resources when specific training or certification requirements as documented in the position description cannot be completed within six months.
+A probationary period of up to 12 months may be established if approved by the Vice President for Human Resources when specific training or certification requirements as documented in the position description cannot be completed within six months.

 Reinstatement occurs when an employee returns to state service within a year of separation.
 Reinstated employees are subject to a probationary period of not less than three months nor more than six months.

-A probationary employee may transfer from one position in a classification to another position in the same classification or to another classification in the same pay grade; whether in the same agency or from another agency, the transfer has no effect on the employee's probationary period.
-However, the initial probationary period may be extended, with the approval of the Associate Vice President, Division of Human Resources, up to six additional months.
+A probationary employee may transfer from one position in a job title to another position in the same job title or to another job title in the same pay grade; the transfer has no effect on the employee's probationary period.
+However, the initial probationary period may be extended, with the approval of the Vice President for Human Resources, up to six additional months.

-When a permanent employee transfers from one position in a classification to another position in the same classification or to another classification in the same pay grade, in the same agency or from another agency, the transfer has no effect on the employee's permanent status; the employee does not serve another probationary period.
+When a permanent employee transfers from one position in a job title to another position in the same job title or to another job title in the same pay grade, the transfer has no effect on the employee's permanent status; the employee does not serve another probationary period.

-Employees who transfer, demote or promote from a temporary position in the classified service or from any position in the unclassified service to a regular classified position shall serve a standard six month probation.
+Employees who transfer, demote or promote from a temporary university support staff position or from any unclassified position to a regular university support staff position shall serve a standard six month probation.

 All police officers are required to attend and successfully complete a course at the Law Enforcement Training Center before receiving permanent status.

-All classified employees in a supervisory position (i.e., those who evaluate other classified employees) are required to complete Introduction to Supervisory Training or its equivalent before receiving permanent status.
+All university support staff in a supervisory position (i.e., those who evaluate other USS employees) are required to complete Introduction to Supervisory Training or its equivalent before receiving permanent status.

-Annual reviews are required for each regular classified employee are due between October 1 and December 23.
+Annual reviews are required for each regular USS employee and are due between November 1 and January 31.

 A special review may be made at any time to gauge the level of performance or to improve that performance.
 When appropriate, a special review may be conducted to increase or decrease a rating.
-A special review will not change the annual review due date which will remain due between October 1 and December 23 each year.
+A special review will not change the annual review due date which will remain due between November 1 and January 31.

-If overall performance is rated "Unsatisfactory" at the end of any probation period, the employee shall not be granted permanent status.
+If overall performance is rated less than "Meets Expectations" at the end of any probation period, the employee shall not be granted permanent status.

-The department may request that the Associate Vice President, Division of Human Resources dismiss a probationary employee on an original appointment for not meeting the work requirements or for other good cause, such as conduct, at any time.
-In addition to completing the Performance Management Process Form (pdf), the supervisor shall notify the employee in writing, on or before the date of dismissal of a) the reason for the dismissal and b) the effective date.
-The notice shall give the employee the opportunity to respond in writing or to appear before the Associate Vice President, Division of Human Resources or his/her representative.
-(For initial probationary employees, the department head is designated as the Associate Vice President's representative.)
-A copy of the dismissal notice and the completed Performance Management Process Form shall immediately be sent to the Associate Vice President, Division of Human Resources.
-The opportunity given the employee to appear or to respond in writing shall not be construed as a limitation on the authority of the Associate Vice President, Division of Human Resources to dismiss the probationary employee.
+The department may request that the Vice President for Human Resources dismiss a probationary employee on an original appointment for not meeting the work requirements or for other good cause, such as conduct, at any time.
+In addition to completing the Performance Management Process Form, the supervisor shall notify the employee in writing, on or before the date of dismissal of a) the reason for the dismissal and b) the effective date.
+The notice shall give the employee the opportunity to respond in writing or to appear before the Vice President for Human Resources or his/her representative.
+(For initial probationary employees, the department head is designated as the Vice President's representative.)
+A copy of the dismissal notice and the completed Performance Management Process Form shall immediately be sent to the Vice President for Human Resources.
+The opportunity given the employee to appear or to respond in writing shall not be construed as a limitation on the authority of the Vice President for Human Resources to dismiss the probationary employee.